WE NEED TO REMOVE THE EXCESS CARBON FROM OUR ATMOSPHERE

 We know we must halt the loss of natural forests and accelerate forest landscape restoration.

 WeForest works with communities, local organisations and NGOs to develop scalable reforestation projects, demonstrating how it is possible to mobilise communities and restore our degraded soils.
-WeForest, backed by a scientific network, is growing a movement of small and large companies committed to taking restorative action.
+WeForest, backed by a scientific network, is growing a movement of small and large responsible companies committed to having a positive impact for people and for our planet.

 We join forces with local partners to scale restoration projects.